ScooloV/bbpedia/docs/matched_play/guide.md

-However, we would still recommend recording the number of touchdowns and casualties each of your players makes as many tournaments will have awards for things such as \'Most Touchdowns by a Single Player\' or
-\'Most Violent Player\'.
-It\'s also nice to be able to keep
+However, we would still recommend recording the number of touchdowns and casualties each of your players makes as many tournaments will have awards for things such as 'Most Touchdowns by a Single Player' or 'Most Violent Player'.
+It's also nice to be able to keep

 ![](../media/matched_play/image25.jpeg)